Tejaswireddyallam/GDPFall2024-Group2/README.md

 Worked on creation of use cases(Iteration 1) and prototype wiki pages.
 Analysed topics in use cases and draft few use cases

 Analyzed use cases related to user registration and prescription management, ensuring efficient and secure processes.

+Analysed the prototype list and Created draft document with the list of prototypes.